 Out of these plugins, you only need ReaFir, Reacomp, and Reaeq.
 The rest of them aren’t especially useful for streaming, at least to my ability to comprehend them.
 With that being said, you can undoubtedly fiddle with the various plugins to see what kind of result you end up with.
 The other plugins included tended to be a bit beyond my ability to use as a general-purpose filter.

-Just make sure you download the x64 version, as OBS can not see the x86 variant.
+Just make sure you download the x64 version, as OBS Studio is strictly x64 as of version 28 and beyond.

 Reafir’s Functionality Explained